UdeshBhatti2004/RefilCare/README.md

 RefilCare follows a **tenant-based architecture**, where each **Pharmacy** acts as an isolated tenant managing its own patients and medicines.

-The project intentionally focuses on backend correctness first:
+The project prioritizes correctness and clarity:
-- Proper data modeling
+- Reliable data modeling
-- Reliable refill date calculation
+- Backend-driven refill calculations
-- Secure authentication & authorization
-- Predictable and testable APIs
+- Predictable APIs

-Frontend features are layered **only after validating backend logic and auth flow**.
+- Clean and understandable UI

 ---